China Southwest Airlines Flight 4146

-China Southwest Airlines Flight 4146 was an Ilyushin Il-18 that crashed near Chongqing, China, on 18 January 1988 with the loss of all 108 passengers and crew.
+China Southwest Airlines Flight 4146 was a domestic flight from Beijing Capital International Airport to Chongqing Baishiyi Airport.
+On 18 January 1988, an Ilyushin Il-18 flying the route crashed near Longfengxinmin Village, Chongqing, China, with the loss of all 108 passengers and crew.
 The crash was caused by poor maintenance.

 Flight

 Flight 4146 was a scheduled domestic passenger flight from Beijing Capital International Airport, Beijing to Chongqing Airport, Chongqing, with 98 passengers and a crew of ten on board.
 The en route flight was uneventful until 21:50, but when the aircraft had neared Chongqing, the aircraft's Number Four engine (the outer engine on the right wing) caught fire.
 The fire burned the engine mount and the engine fell off the aircraft's wing.
 This caused a loss of control.
 Flight 4146 hit a power line and two farmhouses before bursting into flames.
 Everyone on board the Ilyushin Il-18 perished in the crash.
 The occupants consisted of 104 Chinese, three Japanese, and one Briton.

 The engine fire was the result of an oil leak.
 The engine was shut down and its propeller feathered due to severe vibrations.
 However, the starter/generator fitted to the engine had overheated to such an extent that it had burnt the tube supplying oil at high pressure to feather the propeller.
 When the crew feathered the propeller, the tube burst and the leaking oil caught fire.